 Care of Others:

-You have probably heard the popular pandemic slogan “We’re all in this together.”
-The public blow back against COVID-19 rules and regulations proves that some of us do not feel this way.
-A robust economy and public health orders do not peacefully co-exist.
+You probably heard the popular pandemic slogan “We’re all in this together.”
+The public blow back against COVID-19 rules and vaccinations proved that some of us did not feel this way.
+A robust economy, personal freedom and public health orders do not peacefully co-exist.

 “We’re all in this together” implies cooperation and teamwork.
 It may be idealistic, but there is truth in it.
-Like it or not, we are in this pandemic experience together.
+Like it or not, we are in this ongoing pandemic experience together.
 We can all get COVID-19.
 We can all give COVID-19.
-Because the coronavirus can infect anyone who encounters it, each of us benefits when we look out for one another.
+Because the coronavirus continues to mutate and can still infect anyone who encounters it, each of us benefits when we look out for one another.

 As people around us suffer their own difficulties, we can offer help and support.
-It can be as personal as grocery shopping for an elderly neighbor or caring for a pet while someone works on the front lines of healthcare.
-Kindness does not have to be complicated.
-Thank a store employee for being there for you despite the risk.
-A thank you goes a long way to brighten a person’s day.
-Try to be patient with other shoppers.
-They are under stress, too.
+It can be as personal as grocery shopping for an older adult or caring for a pet while someone works on the front lines of healthcare and emergency response.

-Crisis brings many opportunities to volunteer.
+Any crisis brings opportunities to volunteer.
 You could volunteer for a food bank, get involved with a nonprofit charity, or be a foster parent for a shelter animal.
 Think about activities that have meaning for you.
-Every act of kindness matters during this difficult time.
+Every act of kindness matters, especially during difficult times.
 What will you choose to do?

 Connecting with friends and family is essential for emotional health.
-Zoom, FaceTime and Skype are better than nothing, but they lack physical touch.
-We miss hugs.
+Zoom, FaceTime and Skype are better than nothing, but zoom fatigue is real and virtual contact lacks physical touch.
+We missed hugs at the height of the pandemic.
 Grieve for that loss, too.

 You can ease your pet’s stress with physical activity and mental stimulation.
 Learn simple stress busters for dogs and cats here.
-As you look to the future and return to school or work, there are also steps to take to prepare your pets for post quarantine life.
+As you return to school or work, there are also ways to help your pets adjust to life after COVID.

 I have read that there are many gates to the sacred and they are as wide as we need them to be.
 Express your spirituality in whatever form it takes.
 Whether it is spending time in nature, yoga, meditation, caring for animals, participation in traditional religious practices, finding reasons to be grateful or praying to the God of your understanding—nourish the pursuits that bring you peace and give you hope.